-Vaccine manufacture and composition is complex and tightly regulated to maximise safety.
-The safety of the individual components, and of the vaccine itself, must be demonstrated before a vaccine can be licensed and used in New Zealand.
+Vaccine manufacture and composition is complex and tightly regulated to maximise potency and safety.
+The safety of the individual components, and of the vaccine itself, in the amounts administered, must be demonstrated before a vaccine can be approved for use in New Zealand.

 What is in a vaccine?